There is more to graphs than meets the eye: Learning universal features with self-supervision: Results

-\textit{Adaptability:} Finally, we study the adaptability of the U-SSL framework to new datasets, by examining if the representations learnt from a set of datasets can be used to solve the downstream task for a new dataset.
-Here, we start with the model obtained with U-SSL of the five previous datasets that has $5$ graph-specific modules $\{\mathbf{\Theta_i}\}$, $i\in[1,5]$.
-We leverage the modular nature of the U-SSL models, and introduce a new graph-specific module $\mathbf{\Theta_6}$ dedicated to the new graph, keeping the universal representation learning module $\mathbf{\Phi}$ unchanged.
-We perform self-supervision with the new dataset and learn only $\mathbf{\Theta_6}$, in effect projecting the node features of the new dataset to the universal representation space in a self-supervised manner.
-We perform this experiment with \texttt{OGBN-arxiv} as the new dataset, and find that the adapted model achieves a classification accuracy of $0.538 \pm 0.002$.
-We observe that this performance is comparable to that of the U-SSL model trained with six datasets discussed the previous section, demonstrating the adaptability of U-SSL models.
+\paragraph{Adaptability:} Finally, we study the adaptability of U-SSL models to new datasets.
+We examine if the representations learnt from a set of graphs can be used to solve the downstream task for a new graph.
+Here, we start with the model obtained with U-SSL of the $5$ smaller citation networks -- that has $5$ graph-specific modules $\{\mathbf{\Theta_i}\}$, $i\in[1,5]$.
+We leverage the modularity of the U-SSL model, and introduce a new graph-specific module $\mathbf{\Theta_6}$ dedicated to the new graph, \texttt{OGBN-arxiv}, keeping the URL module $\mathbf{\Phi}$ unchanged.
+We perform self-supervision with the new dataset and learn only $\mathbf{\Theta_6}$, in effect learning to project the node features of the new dataset to the common representation space.
+The adapted model achieves a classification accuracy of $0.538 \pm 0.002$, comparable to that of the U-SSL model trained with $6$ datasets ($0.54 \pm 0.002$), and still approximately $8$ points better than training a new model from scratch with SSL, demonstrating the adaptability of U-SSL models.
 Thus, one can train a U-SSL model with a set of benchmark datasets, and then simply learn a graph-specific module for a new dataset to achieve comparable performance.
-This prevents repetitive self-supervised learning with U-SSL for new graphs as they are made available, and is a remarkable feature of the framework that \textit{enables re-use of the learnt representations, thereby reducing the computational cost of building universal models.}
+This prevents repetitive self-supervision for new graphs as they are made available, and is a remarkable feature of the framework that \textit{enables re-use of the learnt representations, thereby reducing the computational cost of building universal models.}

-\paragraph{Ablation} The ablation study of the universal model with respect to the dimension of transformer embedding is reported in Table \ref{tab:ablation_dim}.
-The performance of the model consistently decreases with smaller embedding dimension for all datasets.
-The results of ablation with respect to the transformer depth are reported in Table \ref{tab:ablation_depth}.
-Contrary to Table \ref{tab:ablation_dim}, we observe that the performance of the model does not necessarily increase with greater depth of the URL module.
-In fact, for all datasets except \texttt{CoraFull}, increasing the depth of the URL module from $4$ to $6$ results in poorer performing model.
-This suggests that the expressive power, and hence performance of the models is more reliant on having high-dimensional embeddings than a deep URL module.